 - TPK / Near-TPK situations - How panic-prone are you?
 If other players are panicking, do you keep your head, or do you catch the panic?
 Can you calm others?
 Watching panic spread through a group of players is really remarkable.
-When you get crushed, do you ragequit, or reflect calmly on your mistakes and try again?
+When you get crushed, do you ragequit, or reflect calmly on your mistakes and return for vengeance?
 The reason PCs don't make morale rolls is that their players are dealing with their own, very real, morale.

 - Levels / fully-quantitative and exponentially-scaling advancement - If you want to get ahead, you have to be willing to take some risks.
 After the first couple levels, it doesn't just happen anymore with any sort of regularity.
 You need to say "I want to level", to choose it.
 And then you need to put in the work, take the risks, and probably get a little lucky.
 And that's true of life too.
 I'm hitting this point with my career, where I've done well but the organization I'm at is just small.
 I find myself with a choice between slow, pretty-safe advancement over the course of years, or choosing to prioritize advancement and doing the work to make that happen, either somewhere else or via personal projects in my free time.
 Since I'm here writing blog posts, you can guess how well that's going.

 - Tiers of play (dungeon / wilderness / domain) - Advancement has side effects, most of which involve new challenges, more responsibility, more patience, and more paperwork.
 This is what happens to conventionally-successful people.
 You can't have your cake and eat it too; you can stay in the dungeon forever, but you're not going to get over 6th level if you do.